mmuratarat/mmuratarat.github.io/_posts/2019-10-02-inverse-transform-and-box-muller.md

 $$

 where $U_1$ and $U_2$ are uniformly distributed over $(0,1)$ and they will be independent.
 In order to obtain normal variates $X_i$ with mean $\mu$ and variance $\sigma^2$, transform $X_i = \mu + \sigma Z_i$.

+There is also The Marsaglia polar method which is a modification of the Box–Muller method which does not require computation of the sine and cosine functions

 However, in this computer age, most statistical software would provide you with quantile function for normal distribution already implemented.
 The inverse of the normal CDF is know and given by: